 9:00am PT by Emily Hilton

-A version of this story first appeared in the Jan.
-3 issue of The Hollywood Reporter magazine.
-To receive the magazine, click here to subscribe.
+A version of this story first appeared in the Nov.
+2 issue of The Hollywood Reporter magazine.
+Click here to subscribe.